weavedigitalstudio/weave-cache-purge-helper/README.md

 1. First: Beaver Builder cache is cleared
 2. Second: Nginx Helper or LiteSpeed cache is cleared

-NOTE: This sequence prevents 404 errors that can occur when Nginx serves cached HTML that references old, non-existent Page Builder/Beaver Themer asset files.
+This sequence prevents 404 errors that can occur when Nginx serves cached HTML that references old, non-existent Page Builder/Beaver Themer asset files.
+Additionally, our debouncing mechanism ensures this process occurs efficiently, even during rapid content updates.

+---

+## Performance Improvements - Intelligent Cache Purging

+This version now implements a debouncing mechanism that significantly improves performance during content updates (post saves/updates):

+- **Debounced Cache Purging**: When multiple updates occur within a short timeframe (such as during post editing), the plugin 'intelligently' batches the cache purge operations instead of triggering them for each individual change.
+Content editors will notice significantly faster save operations, especially for complex content types with multiple meta fields or when using page builders.
+The performance gains are most noticeable during content creation and editing workflows, where multiple cache purges would otherwise occur in rapid succession.

+- **Smart Timing**: The system waits for 3 seconds of inactivity before executing a cache purge, ensuring that rapid successive updates don't cause unnecessary server load.

+- **Prioritised Direct Purging**: Critical system events (like plugin activation/deactivation or theme changes) still trigger immediate cache purging for maximum responsiveness.

+---

 ## REST API Support